broadinstitute/carrot_cli/docs/commands/pipeline.md

   Retrieve pipelines filtered to match the specified parameters

 Options:
-  --pipeline_id TEXT     The pipeline's ID, a version 4 UUID --name TEXT            The name of the pipeline, case-sensitive --description TEXT     The description of the pipeline, case-sensitive --created_before TEXT  Upper bound for pipeline's created_at value, in the
+  --pipeline_id TEXT     The pipeline's ID
+  --name TEXT            The name of the pipeline, case-sensitive --description TEXT     The description of the pipeline, case-sensitive --created_before TEXT  Upper bound for pipeline's created_at value, in the